PunyaAlahakoon/west_nile_virus_abm/1_abm_run/README.md

- ## This folder contains all the code required to run the ABM with an example.
+ ## This folder contains the code required to run the ABM with an example.

  **_1_abm_run_:**